bobwya/eselect-wine/README.md

 ```
 ## ACTION: SET
 ```
-eselect wine set [option] [variant] target
+eselect wine set [option]... [variant]... target
 ```
-Set the symbolic links for a new wine version.
+Set the symbolic links for a new wine target version - for the specified wine variant(s).
 May also be used to reset the symbolic links for an existing wine version.
 ```
 option
+    --if-unset       Don't set specfied target if a valid existing target is already set (for each selected wine variant).
     --verbose        Print detailed information about operations being performed.
 ```
 ```